adventuresin9/wizfs/README.md

 Sometimes the bulb will send back an error if the value is outside a given range.
 Other times it will report success, but the value might be looped back around to 0.
 Like, b=265 looks like b= 10.
 So bits over a certain value may be truncated by the bulb.

+NEW;

+I have found that this works as is with the Wiz brand Smart Plug.
+It will turn the plug on and off using the same commands that turn the bulbs on and off.